palm002/github-profiles/README.md

 `docker-compose up --build` will start the development server with hot reload and run tests.

+---

-Run `docker-compose up --build dev` builds only the dev service while
+`docker-compose up --build dev` builds and runs only the dev service while

-`docker-compose up --build test` runs the tests.
+`docker-compose up --build test` builds and runs the tests.

 ## Demo